-- a. review all relevant bylaws, rules, and regulations, including this bylaw, and respond to questions about same; - b. announce the time and date of any forums scheduled; - c. determine and announce which candidates are joke candidates as set out in Section 2 (n);
+- a. review all relevant bylaws, rules, and regulations, including this bylaw, and respond to questions about same; - b. announce the time and date of any forums scheduled; - c. conduct a random draw to determine the order of appearance of candidates' names on the ballot; - d. determine and announce which candidates are joke candidates as set out in Section 2 (n); - e. where two (2) or more candidates have asked to appear on the ballot under names that are either identical or so similar as to be effectively indistinguishable, determine and announce under what names each of the two (2) or more candidates shall appear on the ballot; - f. announce any methods that will be regularly used to communicate with candidates: